 Research Interests & Specialisms

-Leadership and Governance in City and Regional Development
+- Leadership & Governance in City, Regional and Cross-border Economic Development

 Telephone +44 (0)121 414 3051